 What is Bactericide?

 It’s not only animals that get bacterial problems.
-Plants can suffer from these tiny organisms, too.
+Plants can suffer from these tiny organisms too.
 There are beneficial bacteria that naturally occur and do things like break down organic matter and facilitate nutrient and moisture uptake.
-But just as you must take the good with the bad, there are also destructive bacteria.
+Just as you must take the good with the bad though, there are also destructive bacteria.
 Applying bactericide is often the necessary way to combat these villains of the garden.

 Many bactericides are also blended with fungicides.
 This gives a broad spectrum control and also helps in cases where the pathogen is unknown.
 Copper is the most common additive to a bactericide.